metadata toggle

 Subsequent adjustment to establish the maintenance dose should be made by increasing or decreasing the daily dose by approximately 10% according to the evolution of the diabetes clinical signs and to the results of serial blood glucose measurement.
 Alterations in dose should not normally be made more frequently than every 3 days.

-To achieve a balance between the generation of glucose and the effect of the product, feeding should be synchronized with the treatment and the daily ration divided into two meals.
+To achieve a balance between the generation of glucose and the effect of the veterinary medicinal product, feeding should be synchronised with the treatment and the daily ration divided into two meals.
 The composition and quantity of the daily food intake should be constant.
 In dogs treated once daily, the second meal is usually fed at the time of peak insulin effect.
-In dogs treated twice daily, feeding coincides with Caninsulin administration.
+In dogs treated twice daily, feeding coincides with insulin administration.
 Each meal should be fed at the same time each day.

 Cat: The initial dose is 1 IU or 2 IU per injection based on the baseline blood glucose concentration, as presented in the following table.
 Cats require twice daily administration.